 - How can we reduce costs, increase income and/or increase social benefit by increasing availability and/or use of assets for community and clients?

 - How do we build the capacity, capability and desire of individuals and neighbours to care about each other to reduce social isolation and loneliness?

 How will Impact Collective work to achieve this mission?
 Impact Collective is working in partnership with Impact Seed, WA’s peak social enterprise and impact investment capacity builder who provides expertise in social enterprise development and capacity building support for social entrepreneurs, to help them ready their enterprises for taking on impact investment.
 As a member of the Impact Investment WA Alliance, Impact Collective is also part of a broader network of cross sector partners who are working towards growing finance for good, and government policy for social innovation, social enterprise and social procurement.

 How will Impact Collective engage?
 We will be seeking expressions of interest from WA changemakers and social entrepreneurs to identify, incubate and invest in new or existing WA social enterprises that have a system level impact across the social impact areas of the three Collective organisations.
-This EOI process is expected to take place from October 2019, and pre-registrations will be open in the lead-up.
+This EOI process is open until 17th November 2019 (link below).